sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 Both operations ensure that a heap maintains O(log n) time complexity, making heaps suitable for efficient implementations of priority queues, heap sort, and graph algorithms like Dijkstra’s algorithm.

 ___

+When an element is added to heap following CBT property at the end, the new node moves towards the root, it bubbles up as far as it is necessary to ensure a max heap.

 **Reheap Up** : is used when adding a new element to the heap.
 * The new element is inserted at the end of the heap to maintain CBT structure.